-- Administering the local bond purchase process. - Preparing loan agreements. - Closing loans with Local Governmental Agencies. - Disbursing payments to projects. - Providing ongoing servicing functions for all loans outstanding as of June 30, 2022, which total \$148 million. - Maintaining financial records, preparing and analyzing financial statements and preparing underlying work papers for the annual financial and compliance audits by a certified public accounting firm. - Maintaining bonds, bond transcripts and project-related files for annual EPA program audits. - Performing desk reviews of subrecipient audits.
+- Providing ongoing servicing functions for all loans outstanding as of June 30, 2024, which total \$173 million. - Maintaining financial records, preparing and analyzing financial statements and preparing underlying work papers for the annual financial and compliance audits by a certified public accounting firm. - Maintaining bonds, bond transcripts and project-related files for annual EPA program audits. - Performing desk reviews of subrecipient audits.